mcdonc/breakonthru/README.rst

 - Reboot to take effect.

-- Use alsamixer to set mic and speaker levels (about 2/3 way up works for me for both speaker and mic).
+- Use ``alsamixer`` to set mic and speaker levels (about 2/3 way up works for me for both speaker and mic).

-- After you set the levels with alsa mixer use "sudo alsactl store" to store the settings persistently so they'll work across reboots.
+- After you set the levels with ``alsamixer`` use ``sudo alsactl store`` to store the settings persistently so they'll work across reboots.

 Create a Python virtualenv and install breakonthru into it
 ----------------------------------------------------------